-Chronic Disease Resources - Individual
+Chronic Disease Resources for Individuals

 A chronic disease is any serious condition that lasts longer than three months.
 Chronic diseases typically can be treated, but not cured.
 They can be hereditary or the result of poor diet, little exercise and/or smoking and excessive alcohol use.